-As of 2014, the RAC has added Mexico to the list of supported countries, bringing the total to 18 active countries where promotional programs are conducted to encourage sales of California raisins.
-In a similar fashion to the CRMB, the RAC's mission is to identify new markets, encourage demand via advertising, sales promotion and public relations.
-The RAC also distributes the results of health and nutrition research conducted by the CRMB for the benefit of all industrial users and consumers.
+As of 2019, the RAC added Canada to the list of supported countries, bringing the total to 18 active countries where promotional programs are conducted to encourage sales of California raisins.
+The RAC's mission is to identify new markets, encourage demand via advertising, sales promotion and public relations.
 Lastly, the RAC's overseas offices work with the local government and importers to help resolve and revise as necessary any barriers to trade, whether they be unfair tariffs, incorrect applications of regulations, or standardization of pesticide residue regulations.